CLIMADA-project/climada_python/doc/getting-started/index.rst

 .. dropdown:: How do you create a Hazard ?
    :color: primary

-   From a risk perspective, the intersting aspect of a natural hazard is its location and intensity.
+   From a risk perspective, the interesting aspect of a natural hazard is its location and intensity.
 For such, CLIMADA allows you to load your own :doc:`hazard </user-guide/climada_hazard_Hazard>` data or to directly define it in the platform.
 As an example, users can easily load historical tropical cyclone tracks (IBTracks) and apply stochastic methods to generate a larger ensemble of tracks from the historical ones, from which they can easily compute the maximal windspeed,